Melon-Oof/HostTierList/README.md

 # Host List

 Hey there, am Melon, the author of this repository.
 Every host here has either been added by me, because of personal choice, suggestion by a friend, or it has been added through the request of a [GitHub Issue](https://github.com/Melon-Oof/HostList/issues).
 Everything within the table is as objective as it gets.
+If you need __FREE__ Minecraft Hosting, I suggest you to check out [Myuui's repo](https://github.com/Myuui/Free-Minecraft-Hosts).

 > ### **Important**: